Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Introduction

 \subsection{Outline}

-In section \ref{sec:Prelimianary}, we introduce the notion of projective simulable measurements and non-projective measurements in the quantum theory and also its extension to GPT.
-Then we propose the operational tasks and two different criteria using these tasks that we would consider for the detecting qudit non-projective measurement.
-Next in section \ref{sec:qubit non proj}, we use these operational tasks to detect qubit non-projective measurement.
-First in sub-section \ref{Subsec:QPS bound} we show that all the correlations obtained using classically correlated systems and post-processing of outcomes can also be obtained using projective simulable measurement on quantum systems with equal local dimension and vice versa.
-Then in sub-sections \ref{sec:S223} and \ref{sec:S224} we discuss the detection of three and four-outcome qubit non-projective measurements and show the robustness against arbitrary noise of the proposed detection schemes.
-In sub-section \ref{sec:S223S}, we show the impossibility of obtaining some correlations, which can be obtained using qubit non-projective measurements, even using two copies of shared qubit state adaptively and performing identical qubit projective simulable measurements.
-In section \ref{sec:qutrit non-proj}, we discuss the operational tasks to detect qutrit non-projective measurement.
-In sub-section \ref{sec:S235} and \ref{sec:S335}, we discuss the detection of five-outcome qutrit non-projective measurements involving two and three non-communicating parties respectively and provide numerically obtained bounds on the figure of merit using qutrit projective simulable measurements.
-However in sub-section \ref{sec:S235S}, analytically we discuss the detection of five outcome qutrit non-projective measurements in a bipartite scenario while assuming that the parties use identical measuring devices.
+In section \ref{sec:Prelimianary}, we introduce the notion of projective simulable measurements as well as non-projective measurements in quantum theory and its extension to GPT.
+Then we propose an operational task and two different criteria using these tasks, which we would consider for detecting qudit non-projective measurements.
+Next, in section \ref{sec:qubit non proj}, we use these tasks to detect qubit non-projective measurement.
+First in sub-section \ref{Subsec:QPS bound} we show that all the correlations obtained using classically correlated systems and post-processing of outcomes can also be obtained using projective simulable measurements on quantum systems with equal local dimension and vice versa.
+Then in sub-sections \ref{sec:S223} and \ref{sec:S224} we discuss the detection of three and four-outcome qubit non-projective measurements.
+We also show the robustness against arbitrary noise of the proposed detection schemes.
+For these detection schemes, we do not use any assumption regarding the projective simulable measurements performed by each of the parties, {\it i.e.} they could be different in general.
+However, for the result in sub-sections \ref{sec:S223S} and \ref{sec:S235S}, we assume that even the projective simulable measurement devices for the parties are identical copies.
+In sub-section \ref{sec:S223S}, we demonstrate the impossibility of obtaining some correlations while using two copies of shared qubit states adaptively and performing identical qubit projective simulable measurements.
+However, these target correlations can be achieved using non-projective qubit measurements.
+In section \ref{sec:qutrit non-proj}, we discuss the tasks to detect qutrit non-projective measurement.
+In sub-sections \ref{sec:S235} and \ref{sec:S335}, we discuss the detection of five-outcome qutrit non-projective measurements involving two and three non-communicating parties respectively.
+We provide numerically obtained bounds on the figure of merit using qutrit projective simulable measurements and a violation of it using qutrit POVM.
+In sub-section \ref{sec:S235S}, we present analytical proof for the detection of five-outcome qutrit non-projective measurements in a bipartite scenario while assuming that the parties use identical measuring devices.
 We also provide evidence for the robustness of the detection scheme against arbitrary noise in this case.
-In section \ref{sec:gpt non-proj}, we provide an operational task for a randomness-free test of the non-physical nature of some special kinds of GPT called boxworld.
+In section \ref{sec:gpt non-proj}, we provide a task for a randomness-free test to show that some special kinds of GPT called boxworld are unphysical.
 Lastly in the section \ref{Discussion}, we conclude with a summary of our results and some open directions.